Why CVD Diamond Pass Tester and HPHT Can’t?

 To create a precious gem via the CVD method, a diamond seed is placed in a chamber which recreates the conditions that are found under the earth’s surface.
 The chamber comes equipped with a pure rich carbon plasma.
 As soon as the process starts, carbon atoms get deposited on the material, creating layers and layers of carbon.
 By the end of the process, a rough man-made diamond is formed.

 HPHT is an acronym for ‘High Pressure High Temperature’.
 This method though produces a real diamond, the diamonds at times contain certain metal impurities.
 Most of the diamonds formed by the HPHT process aren’t as pure as required.
-Thus, many diamonds formed by this method aren’t categorized as a type lla diamond.
+Thus, many diamonds formed by this method aren’t categorized as type lla diamonds.

 Also Read: The Prestigious type of IIA Diamonds